-Farmfetch Guide to Wiltshire Ham: A British Favourite with Rich Tradition
+Guide to Wiltshire Ham: A classic British favourite

 When it comes to a festive or special meal, few cuts offer the savoury richness of Wiltshire Ham.
 Known for its unique curing method and deep flavour, this British classic has delighted diners for centuries.
 Here’s a comprehensive guide to Wiltshire Ham, from its history to preparation tips for making the most of this beloved roast.